hansliss/ljud/README.md

 # ljud
-A ND100 BASIC program to calculate the optimal listening area for stereo speakers
+A Nord-100 SINTRAN-III BASIC program to calculate the optimal listening area for stereo speakers

+Includes an adjusted version that can run on some other BASIC dialects.